gnryhy/ternary-search-tree/README.md

 # ternary-search-tree
 ternary search tree assignment for algorithms course of hacettepe university

-## Requirements
+## Requirements and Restrictions
 * jdk 1.8+
 * jre 1.8+
+* only .txt files can be searched

 ## Installation
 * Open terminal on the directory of source files.
 * Build all files (javac *)

 ## Usage
-* Run the executable with specifying the text files to be searched (java Main /path/to/the/files)
+* Run the executable with specifying the path of the text files to be searched (java Main /path/to/the/files)
 * If the previous step is done in a correct way a message like below will appear.

 ```